Your doctor may use some of the following methods to determine if you have dumping syndrome.

 Early dumping syndrome is likely to resolve on its own within three months.
 In the meantime, there's a good chance that diet changes will ease your symptoms.
 If not, your doctor may recommend medications or surgery.

-For people with severe signs and symptoms unrelieved by dietary changes, doctors prescribe octreotide (Sandostatin) in rare cases.
-This anti-diarrheal drug, taken by injection under your skin (subcutaneously), can slow the emptying of food into the intestine.
+For people with severe signs and symptoms unrelieved by dietary changes, doctors sometimes prescribe octreotide (Sandostatin).
+This anti-diarrheal drug, administered by injection under your skin, can slow the emptying of food into the intestine.
 Possible side effects include nausea, vomiting and stomach upset.

 Talk with your doctor about the proper way to self-administer the drug.